OmerBentzi/TicTacToe/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Read the rules, make your moves, and enjoy the game!
-Don't forget about the 30-second move timeout.
+Don't forget about the 30-second move timeout, With each move of the player the stopper will reset and start over.

 ## Demo